quicwg/multipath/draft-lmbdhk-quic-multipath.md

 non-zero connection ID is used.
 If the connection ID is zero length, the Packet Number Space Identifier is 0, while the Path Identifier is selected on path establishment.

+# High-level overview {#overview}

+The multipath extensions to QUIC proposed in this document enable the simultaneous utilization of different paths to exchange non-probing QUIC frames for a single connection.
+This extends the base QUIC protocol {{QUIC-TRANSPORT}} that includes a connection migration mechanism that results in the selection of one path to exchange such frames.

+A multipath QUIC connection starts with a QUIC handshake over one path as a regular QUIC connection.
+The communicating hosts use the enable_multipath transport parameter during the handshake to negotiate the utilization of this extension.
+Furthermore, the active_connection_id_limit transport parameter bounds the maximum number of paths that can be used during a connection.
+A multipath QUIC connection is an established QUIC connection where the enable_multipath transport parameter has been successfully negotiated.

+The establishment of a multipath QUIC connection and all its associated paths are triggered by the client.
+In this version of the document, a QUIC server never initiates the creation of a path.
+To use an additional path for an established QUIC connection, the client must initiate a path validation along the new path.
+A new path can be used once it has been validated.
+Each endpoint associates a Path identifier to each path.
+This identifier is notably used by the server or the client when closing a path.
+To perform this operation, the peer sends a PATH_ABANDON frame containing the Path identifier.

+Conceptually, an application using multipath QUIC contains two algorithms that it uses to manage the different paths.
+The first algorithm is the path manager (PM).
+Within the bounds set by the active_connection_id_limit transport parameter, the PM creates and stops paths based on the requirements of the applications.
+The PM uses QUIC's path migration mechanism to create new paths and controls the exchange of PATH_ABANDON frames.
+It also needs to monitor the utilization of the connection identifiers.
+We expect that different applications will use different paths managers based on their specific requirements.
+Since paths are always created by the client, a simple path manager would be to create one path per active network interface on the client.
+Another possibility would be to only create paths on the N first network interfaces of the client.
+A third possibility would be to only create additional paths if the existing path becomes congested.

+The second algorithm that such applications will require is a packet scheduler (PS).
+The PS is used when there are two or more paths that are active for a given multipath QUIC connection.
+In this case, QUIC must select the path over which each frame will be sent.
+Many PS strategies are possible and the best one will depend on the requirements of each specific application.
+The PS should have access to (an abstraction of) the congestion control state of each path to be able to determine whether a path has enough capacity to carry a new frame.
+It should also have access to the path's MTU as different paths do not necessarily have the same MTU.
+A simple PS is a round-robin scheduler that checks the congestion window of a path before sending a QUIC frame.
+Another example of a PS is an algorithm that selects the path whose congestion window is open and that has the smallest round-trip-time.
+This is the PS used by Multipath TCP.
+A companion draft
+{{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.

+Multipath QUIC uses acknowledgments like regularly QUIC.
+More details about these acknowledgments are provided later.
+Multipath QUIC enables new techniques to cope with packet losses compared to QUIC.
+In QUIC, a lost packet can either be abandoned or retransmitted over the same path once it has been detected as lost.
+A Multipath QUIC implementation can use different strategies to cope with lost frames.
+A simple strategy is to retransmit a lost frame over the same path.
+Another strategy would be to retransmit a lost frame over its original path and another one.
+A third strategy would be to establish a path that is only used to send retransmissions.
+This document does not preclude a specific strategy that would eventually depend on the application needs.

 # Handshake Negotiation and Transport Parameter {#nego}

 This extension defines a new transport parameter, used to negotiate the use of the multipath extension